67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 4. Now lets start a container from the image we just created with the `docker run` command.
 Run the following:

 	```
-	docker run --name bookmanager -dp --rm bookmanager
+	docker run --name bookmanager -it --rm bookmanager
 	```

-	Note that with the `d` flag we are running the container in "detached mode".
+	Note that with the `i` and `t` flags we are running the container in "foreground mode".
 The `rm` flag simply cleans up the container Docker is using after the container exits.

-5. Go to the dashboard and enter the CLI for the container.
-Verify that our Ruby version is correct with `ruby --version`.
+5. In the CLI for the container.
+Login to a bash shell with `bash -l`, and then verify that our Ruby version is correct with `ruby --version`.

 6. Now we have container fit to our specifications to be able to run our app.
 Let's now add our app by adding it to the image used to build the container and running a new instance.
 Add the following to the end of `Dockerfile`: